pinax/pinax-referrals/docs/settings.rst

 of ``http``.

-ANAFERO_CODE_GENERATOR_CALLBACK
+PINAX_REFERRALS_CODE_GENERATOR_CALLBACK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:Default: "anafero.utils.generate_code"
+:Default: "pinax.referrals.utils.generate_code"

-Externalizes the logic that generates the referral code. `anafero` ships with a default that will generate a random 40-character alpha-numeric string that can also be used as a reference implementation.
+Externalizes the logic that generates the referral code. `pinax-referrals` ships with a default that will generate a random 40-character alpha-numeric string that can also be used as a reference implementation.
 The callable defined by the fully qualified path is passed a single parameter that is